elatov/elatov.github.io/_posts/2013-02-13-installing-musiccabinet-on-top-of-subsonic.md

 >
 > MusicCabinet is an add-on for Subsonic.
 It uses the free musical knowledge gathered at Last.fm, to seamlessly:

-It&#8217;s an add-on for *subsonic* and among other features it expands the searching functionality.
+It's an add-on for *subsonic* and among other features it expands the searching functionality.

-I couldn&#8217;t find any good instructions on how to install the add-on.
+I couldn't find any good instructions on how to install the add-on.
 The only link I found was <a href="http://forum.subsonic.org/forum/viewtopic.php?f=8&#038;t=10220" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://forum.subsonic.org/forum/viewtopic.php?f=8&t=10220']);">this</a> forum.
 The instructions were for an Ubuntu install and I was running Fedora.
 So I decided to write up instructions on how to install the plugin in Fedora on top of the *subsonic* RPM.
 Checking out the RPM, here are the files the original *subsonic* package contained:

 	$ rpm -ql subsonic-4.7-3105.i386